-My sincere appreciation goes to your 2016/17 Board of Directors - Geoff Roberts (VC), Ray Barrington, Darren Bourke, Jim Christie, Rod Davitt, Chris Potter, Simon Lewis, Nicky White (Treasurer) and Victoria Paouros (Company Secretary) together with our Officers to the Board, Kat Georgakopoulos and Nick Furlong.
-The commitment and dedication of each and every Board member and Officer to the Board has contributed significantly to the past success of MCEL and will provide the platform for the future success of your company.
+My sincere appreciation goes to your 2017/18 Board of Directors - Geoff Roberts (Vice Chair), Ray Barrington, Darren Bourke, Jim Christie, Rod Davitt, Chris Potter, Simon Lewis, Nicky White (Treasurer) and Victoria Paouros (Company Secretary) together with our Officer to the Board Nick Furlong.
+The commitment, dedication and professionalism of each and every Board member and Officer to the Board is outstanding and has contributed significantly to the past success of MCEL and will provide the platform for the future success of your company.